AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 ................................................................                 [ 100% ]
 ```

-If you have flashed the blinking LED example, D1 on ANAVI Thermometer with start blinking.
+If you have flashed the blinking LED example, D1 on ANAVI Thermometer will start blinking.

 Please have a look at [the YouTube video that shows the exact steps for compiling and uploading an Arduino sketch to ANAVI Thermometer](https://www.youtube.com/watch?v=HMIkPuz0ZJs).

 **Note:** you have to be quick between step 5 and 6.
 Remember to press and **hold** RESET until the upload completes.

 # OTA Firmware Upgrade

 Recent versions of the official firmware also support OTA firmware updates by putting a firmare binary on a web server and then triggering the update via a MQTT message.
 This can be very convenient, as you do not have to connect the device to your computer.

 ## Check support